27 October 2022 – Minister approves plan

 Background to consultation

-The Draft Plan has been developed following a robust process involving commercial, recreational, and environmental sectors.
-We want feedback on the ambition and approaches outlined in the Draft Plan.
+The draft plan was developed following a robust process involving commercial, recreational, and environmental sectors.
+We sought feedback on the ambition and approaches outlined in the draft plan.

 Submissions are public information